Brooke McIntosh: 2022–23 season

-With the Russian ban continuing into the new season, McIntosh/Mimar made their senior international debut in a very open pairs field.
-In their Challenger series debut at the 2022 CS Finlandia Trophy, they won the bronze medal.
+With the Russian ban continuing into the new season, McIntosh and Mimar made their senior international debut in a very open pairs field.
+In their Challenger series debut at the 2022 Finlandia Trophy, they won the bronze medal.
 Mimar noted the event as a "new experience" and assessed that "our free wasn't the best we could do, after a good short, but we are still happy with third place."

 McIntosh and Mimar were invited to make their Grand Prix debut at the 2022 Skate Canada International.
-McIntosh/Mimar finished fourth in their first Grand Prix appearance, setting new personal bests in the free skate and total score.
+They finished fourth in their first Grand Prix appearance, setting new personal bests in the free skate and total score.
 At their second assignment, the 2022 NHK Trophy in Sapporo, they placed third in the short program despite a minor throw error and set a new personal best in that segment.
-McIntosh said it was a "lot of fun skating in front of the Japanese crowd."
+McIntosh said that it was a "lot of fun skating in front of the Japanese crowd."
 They were third in the free skate as well, despite McIntosh falling on a throw triple loop and seeming to hurt her shoulder.
-The team won the bronze medal, their first on the Grand Prix, with Mimar saying he was "very proud of my partner that she fought until then end despite a fall."
+The team won the bronze medal, their first on the Grand Prix, with Mimar saying that he was "very proud of my partner that she fought until then end despite a fall."
 McIntosh subsequently said her arm had been checked by a doctor and was fine.

-Shortly after the end of the Grand Prix, McIntosh/Mimar were the silver medallists at the 2022–23 Skate Canada Challenge after a rough free skate dropped them behind the new team Pereira/Michaud.
+Shortly after the end of the Grand Prix, McIntosh and Mimar were the silver medalists at the 2022–23 Skate Canada Challenge after a rough free skate dropped them behind the new team Pereira/Michaud.
 They went on to win the silver medal at the 2023 Canadian Championships.
 Mimar said that it was the first time he had felt "really confident on the ice" with their free skate.
 Despite their silver medal, they were not one of the three teams selected to compete at the 2023 Four Continents Championships, though they were named to make their World Championship debut.
+McIntosh and Mimar finished eleventh in Saitama.

+2023–24 season

+McIntosh and Mimar were hampered by injury in the lead-up to the season, being able to train heavily only in the final three weeks before their first competition, the 2023 Finlandia Trophy.
+They finished sixth at the event, having encountered difficulties in the free skate, including an aborted lift.
+Reflecting on their lack of preparation, Mimar said that "in general, we just have to keep working."
+On the Grand Prix, they finished sixth at the 2023 Skate Canada International.
+McIntosh and Mimar placed fifth in the short program at the 2023 Grand Prix of Espoo, but a difficult free skate dropped them to seventh place.

+In February, it was announced that her partnership with Mimar had ended.